MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/debug/locally-with-an-ide.md

 > [!Important]
 > Talking to your bot by ID is intended for basic testing purposes only.
 Any Teams-specific functionality you have added to your bot fails to work.

 Initiate a conversation with your bot by using its ID.
-When a bot is added through one of these methods, it isn't addressable in channel conversations and you can't take advantage of other Teams app capabilities like tabs or message extensions.
+When a bot is added through one of these methods, it isn't addressable in channel conversations, and you can't take advantage of other Teams app capabilities like tabs or message extensions.
 Initiate a conversation in one of the following ways:

 * On the [Bot Dashboard](https://dev.botframework.com/bots) page for your bot, under **Channels**, select **Add to Microsoft Teams**.
 Teams launches a personal chat with your bot.